dtolnay/rust-faq/README.md

 Curly brackets also allow for more flexible syntax for the programmer and a simpler parser in the compiler.

-### I can leave out parentheses on <code>if</code> conditions, so why do I have to put curly brackets around single line blocks?
+### I can leave out parentheses on `if` conditions, so why do I have to put curly brackets around single line blocks?
 Why is the C style not allowed?

 Whereas C requires mandatory parentheses for `if`-statement conditionals but leaves curly brackets optional, Rust makes the opposite choice for its `if`-expressions.
 This keeps the conditional clearly separate from the body and avoids the hazard of optional curly brackets, which can lead to easy-to-miss errors during refactoring, like Apple's [goto fail](https://gotofail.com/) bug.